Australian Marriage Equality: Commissioning polls and studies

 AME commissioned a Galaxy Poll in 2010 which found that 62 per cent of Australians supported same-sex marriage, and 80 per cent of young people (18–24 years) supported marriage equality.
-In 2011 they commissioned a second Galaxy Poll which found 75% of Australians thought legalising same-sex marriage in Australia is inevitable.
+In 2011 they commissioned a second Poll which found 75% of Australians thought legalising same-sex marriage in Australia is inevitable.

 In March 2011, AME released a paper which found that Australia's same-sex marriage ban hurt its economy.
 According to the paper, married partners are less likely to seek government aid, state and territorial governments gain money by issuing marriage licenses, wedding expenditures would stimulate the economy, and tourism would also benefit.

 A July 2014 poll, commissioned by Australian Marriage Equality and conducted by Lynton Crosby and Mark Textor, found that 72% of Australians supported legalising same-sex marriage, while 21% were opposed.
 A majority of those identifying with major religions supported same-sex marriage, including Catholics, Anglicans and non-Christian religions as did a majority of older Australians aged over 55.
 Textor stated, "This poll definitively puts pay to some of the myths that married couples or those with religious beliefs are against same-sex marriage.
-It doesn’t devalue their marriages or faith, and instead gives everyone equal access to the rights they are accorded".
+It doesn't devalue their marriages or faith, and instead gives everyone equal access to the rights they are accorded".
 Further, 77% of respondents agreed that Coalition MPs and Senators should be granted a conscience vote on the issue.

 After the campaign

 In the aftermath of the changes to Australian marriage law, Australian Marriage Equality has shared learnings from the campaign with other countries such as Taiwan in their quest for marriage equality.

 In July 2020, Australian Marriage Equality announced it was officially winding down as an organisation.
-The group’s social media pages have remained active to promote leading LGBTIQ community organisations, to draw attention to issues and legislation impacting LGBTIQ people.
+The group's social media pages have remained active to promote leading LGBTIQ community organisations, to draw attention to issues and legislation impacting LGBTIQ people.